jookies/jasmin/misc/doc/sources/apis/ja-http/receiving-mo.rst

 HTTP Parameters
 ===============
-When receiving an URL call from Jasmin's *deliverSmThrower service*, the below parameters are delivered (at least *Always* present ones).
+When receiving an URL call from Jasmin's *deliverSmHttpThrower service*, the below parameters are delivered (at least *Always* present ones).

 +------------------+--------------------------------------+--------------------------------------+----------+--------------------------------------------+
 | Parameter name   | Value/Pattern                        | Example(s)                           | Presence | Description                                |